jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 This section provides information on managing and maintaining a staging or production deployment of JupyterHub.
-It has considerations for managing cloud-based deployments in general and tips for maintaining your deployment.
+It has considerations for managing cloud-based deployments and tips for maintaining your deployment.

 .. toctree::
    :maxdepth: 2